 6. Maastricht

-Distance from Amsterdam by train: 2 hours and 30 minutes
+Distance from Amsterdam by train: 2 hours 30 minutes

-Best time to visit: Winter for its magically festive atmosphere
+Best time to visit: Winter for Christmas markets, or February for Carnival

 Where to stay: